Location: Reading, MA

 - Quantify the average savings per participating household.

-- Moderate savings in water use were achieved in both the audit/retrofit program (4,200 gallons/year) and the rebate program (5,500 gallons/year).
+Moderate savings in water use were achieved, on average, in both the audit/retrofit program (4,200 gallons/year) and the rebate program (5,500 gallons/year).

-- The highest average savings were observed in households participating in both programs, though these findings were statistically the least robust, due to the smallest sample size.
+The highest average savings were observed in households participating in both programs (9,700 gallons/year).

 After five years, 9.2% of town households participated in at least one of the audit and/or rebate programs.